7-year-old's 'sympathy' card for her teacher is both funny and chilling at the same time

 The story inspired many people to share the “unhinged” sympathy cards they’ve seen children write.
 "My grandma died.
 A student gave me a card.
 They drew her in the casket,” a teacher wrote.
 "My grandpa died in December, and the card my 8-year-old made him when he got sick said, 'I hope you enjoy your life while it lasts,' with a picture of a gravestone,” another commenter added.

+"The funniest reaction was when someone said, 'This ain’t no sympathy card.
+It’s a sympathy book.'
+And someone else said, 'The way it’s arranged like a book, so it hits you in the face over and over again.'
+I was cracking up at all the comments," Keeling told Upworthy.

-Ultimately, Keeling’s curious card from 1999 brought smiles to many faces and also helped cheer up some people who could use a sympathy card themselves.
+Ultimately, Keeling’s curious card from 1999 brought smiles to many faces and also helped cheer up those who could use a sympathy card themselves.

-“The feedback I loved the most — besides all the funny comments — was a person who said their mother had passed away recently and this was ‘the first time they had laughed in weeks,’” Keeling told Today.com.
-“I was so grateful that I could bring joy to people who were grieving like me.”
+"The most touching reaction is when people say this is the first time they’ve actually laughed in weeks due to a loss of their own," Keeling told Upworthy.
+"I am so glad I could bring a few minutes of joy in a very dark time in someone’s life."